Table of Contents

 - Built for enterprise-level applications

-Choose the one that fits your project size and team experience.
-For instance, React is often used in Web Development Trends because of its flexibility and performance.
+Select the option that best suits your project size and team’s experience.
+For instance, React is often used in web development trends due to its flexibility and performance.

 6. Build Tools and Task Runners

 Build tools help bundle, optimize, and serve your code efficiently.
-Task runners automate repetitive tasks like minification, transpilation, and image compression.
+Task runners automate repetitive tasks, such as minification, transpilation, and image compression.

 Webpack